Chapter 14 Predictive modeling

 14.1 Prediction versus inferences

 So far we have mainly discussed inferential modeling.
 We computed linear regression slopes or logit marginal effects, and in each case we asked what does the number mean?
 Such insights are valuable and a major way of learning about natural and social phenomena.
-But this is not always what we need.
+But sometimes this is not what we need.

 For instance, imagine we are considering whether to have a picnic in a park tomorrow.
 We all agree that we’ll have the picnic, but only if it is not raining.
 How will inferential modeling help us with our decision?
 Sure, it will–we can learn that in case of north-westerly winds, and if the Ocean temperature is above a certain level, and in case of high-pressure area over British Columbia… and so on and so forth.
-Understanding the processes behind weather are definitely valuable, but … should we have picnic tomorrow?
-What I want to know is a simple yes/no answer: will it be raining tomorrow?
+Understanding the processes behind weather are definitely valuable, but … should we have picnic tomorrow or not?
+What we want to know is a simple yes/no answer: will it be raining tomorrow?

-There are many other similar problems where we are mostly just interested in the outcome, not interpretation of the process.
+There are many other similar problems where we are primarily interested in the outcome, not interpretation of the process.
 For instance, doctors’ immediate task is to find diagnosis given the symptoms.
 How are symptoms related to illness is a valid and important question–but I’d happily leave this to medical researchers for another time, and expect a quick answer to another question–what is the diagnosis–instead.

 14.2 Predicting linear regression